57 Great Jones Street: Significant events

 In 1905, gangster Paul Kelly founded the Paul Kelly Association as the headquarters for his Five Points Gang at 57–59 Great Jones Street, alongside his saloon Little Naples and the New Brighton dance hall.
 The gang operated with political protection in exchange for election fraud.
 That same year, a failed assassination attempt on Kelly by rival leader Jack Sirocco’s gang led to a deadly shoot-out in Little Naples, resulting in a bystander’s death and a manslaughter conviction for the shooter.
 Following the incident, Kelly gave up the lease and shifted his focus to corrupt political work through the garbage scow workers’ union.

-In 1970, Andy Warhol bought both 342 Bowery and 57 Great Jones Street.
+In 1970, Pop artist Andy Warhol purchased 342 Bowery and 57 Great Jones Street.
 He connected the two properties at their backs and planned to build a theater in that location.
-Jean-Michel Basquiat began leasing 57 Great Jones Street on August 30, 1983.
+New York artist Jean-Michel Basquiat began leasing 57 Great Jones Street on August 30, 1983.
 Unsure about the young artist's ability to pay the $4,000 monthly rent, Warhol noted in a diary entry that Basquiat was trying to get on a daily painting schedule, adding, "if he doesn't and he can't pay his rent it'll be hard to evict him."
 He subsequently insisted that a third party, Swiss art dealer Bruno Bischofberger, countersign the lease as guarantor.
 In February 1986, Warhol noted in his diary that Basquiat told him he had discovered a dead body in his backyard, apparently someone from the flophouse next door.
 After Warhol's death in 1987, his estate tried to evict Basquiat, but he was still living and working there when he died in 1988 at the age of 27.
 Afterwards, graffiti artists and taggers began defacing the building.